-"One cannot govern without a budget," Sanchez said at a televised address on Friday.
+"One cannot govern without a budget," Sanchez said when he called the election in February.

 “Between doing nothing and continuing without the budget and calling on Spaniards to have their say, I choose the second.
 Spain needs to keep advancing, progressing with tolerance,” he said.

-The fallout with Catalonia after an independence bid in 2017 is still proving a burden to Spanish politics.
-This week and a day before the budget vote, 12 Catalan leaders went on trial in Spain's Supreme Court for their role in the secessionist drive.
+The fallout with Catalonia after independence bid ruled unconstitutional in 2017 is still proving a burden to Spanish politics.
+The day before the budget vote, 12 Catalan leaders went on trial in Spain's Supreme Court for their role in the secessionist drive.

-Sanchez has also faced pressure from the centre-right parties (Popular Party and Ciudadnaos) and far-right Vox party, who called on supporters to protest in Madrid last Sunday over the government's handling of the Catalan crisis.
+Sanchez's Socialist party (PSOE) has also faced pressure from the centre-right parties (Popular Party and Ciudadanos) and far-right Vox party, who called on supporters to protest in Madrid in February over the government's handling of the Catalan crisis.

 "The call for early elections after less than a year of the Sanchez government demonstrates once again what we already knew: the Catalan question is the main source of instability for Spanish politics," Spanish sociologist and political scientist Jorge Galindo told Euronews.

 The vote will be the country's fourth general election in eight years.

 Sanchez has governed with no electoral mandate and with only 84 deputies in the 350 seats in Congress.
 He decided not to call an early election after ousting conservative Prime Minister Mariano Rajoy in June.

 For the first time in history, two electoral debates were held consecutively.